GitGrit/master-git-tools/docs/command-line/cmder.md

 ### Download Cmder {#download} <span class="navigate-top"><a href="#install" title="Take me to the top of section"><i class="fa fa-caret-square-o-up" aria-hidden="true"></i></a></span>
 1. Open the Cmder website by navigating to [http://www.cmder.net](http://www.cmder.net).

 1. Scroll down to the Download section and click on "Download Full" to download Cmder.
-This might take a while.

 1. While Cmder is downloading, let's get started on creating a folder by opening **File Explorer**.